ytzhu-gt/6300Spring21zhu64/Design Description.md

 vii.
 Leave time

-- Use relationship 'Association' between class 'Jobs' and 'JobComparison'.
+- Use relationship 'Association' between class 'Job' and 'JobComparison'.

 d.
 Be offered to perform another comparison or go back to the main menu.